dromarnrc/Modified-Generalized-Weights/README.md

 ![4-7-2022 8-39-52 PM](https://user-images.githubusercontent.com/95976623/162273927-fdd4cea0-6958-4ec1-a5b8-dafd7514ee33.jpg)

-Step #4: select all the code by wright click  on R source window then choose select all, then hit the (run) button.You will be notified to choose your file.
+Step #4: select all the code by right click  on R source window then choose select all, then hit the (run) button.You will be notified to choose your file.
 Once you have chose your file, you will see the results in R console as the following:

 ![4-7-2022 8-35-20 PM](https://user-images.githubusercontent.com/95976623/162274078-bc3a30f1-e36b-4dd0-9c5d-08b3a7d08731.jpg)